-"I think the thing that we came to realize is that this is a discipline.
+The thing that we came to realise is that this is a discipline.
 People and culture is a discipline of its own.
 In the same way that engineering is a discipline of its own, or product management, or sales.
-We became aware of the fact that 'we don't have anybody at the company who understands this discipline or comes from this background’.
-It would be along the lines of, ‘Hey, can we build this engineering product, and not have an engineer to do it?’
-And I think that was a really big thing for us.
-We could see that we didn't have the skill set here to be able to do it, and we needed to bring somebody in who understands it, and can work with us.'
+We became aware of the fact that we didn't have anybody at the company who understands this discipline, or comes from this background.
+It was along the lines of, "Hey, can we build this engineering product, and not have an engineer to do it?"
+That was a really big thing for us.
+We could see that we didn't have the skill set here to be able to do it, and we needed to bring somebody in who understands it, and can work with us.

 'There are so many things when you're growing as a start-up, you're growing so fast, everybody's just doing the best they can.
 But, ‘how do I know I'm doing well when everyone is just working hard’, was the thing that we really struggled with.'

 At the helm of the partnership, The Lab17’s Senior People Development Partner, Steph Cawthorne, hit the ground running by solving an immediate problem: